gmurro/food-recognition/README.md

     .
     ├── assets
-    │   └── imgs                       # Images used in the report
+    │   └── img                        # Images used in the report
     ├── report                         # Documentation of the project in pdf format ├── data                           # Dataset used for training, validation and testing │   ├── train